 Staying true to their reputation, they launched the Fenix 6 series in August 2019, which is a massive improvement on the Fenix 5 series.

-The Fenix 6 comes with a variety of sensors, a sure-fire tracking system, and an improved rugged build to withstand a plethora of falls, and any other thing the violent outdoors might bring.
+Garmin Fenix 6 Pro comes with a variety of sensors, a sure-fire tracking system, and an improved rugged build to withstand a plethora of falls, and any other thing the violent outdoors might bring.

 In terms of looks and design, the Garmin Fenix 6 is aesthetically pleasing to the eye.

 It weighs roughly 82 grams and has a relatively large 14.7mm main body made with fiber-reinforced polymer and a metallic cover while the bezel is made with diamond-like carbon-coated titanium, which is quite hard to damage.

 The advantage the Fenix 6 has over the Fenix 5 is its wider screen of 1.3 inches and a screen resolution of 260×260.
 The widescreen was the result of the thin bezel in its design.

 This extra screen real estate was deliberately put to boost your viewing pleasure and can display a maximum of six data fields when setting in running mode.